 Lora Appleton, founder of kinder MODERN and the Female Design Council,

 In 2017 Appleton founded the Female Design Council, an action-oriented membership organization dedicated to supporting women in the field of design.
-The FDC provides professional support, guidance, and mentorship, while fostering dialogue and spurring action on the issues facing women in a predominantly male industry.
-During NYCxDESIGN 2018, alongside Egg Collective, Appleton co-curated Designing Women II: Masters, Mavericks, and Mavens, an FDC-supported exhibition showcasing contemporary and vintage pieces by female designers from around the world.
+The FDC was created to provide professional support, guidance, and mentorship, while fostering dialogue and spurring action on the issues facing women in a predominantly male industry.
+During NYCxDESIGN 2018, alongside Egg Collective, Appleton co-curated Designing Women II: Masters, Mavericks, and Mavens, an FDC-supported exhibition showcasing contemporary and vintage pieces by female designers from around the world to great success.

 A graduate of NYU’s prestigious Tisch School of the Arts, Appleton launched a boutique hospitality design and branding agency which she steered for several years before the birth of her son in 2009 when she began collecting intelligent design for children, a passion which eventually became kinder MODERN.
 Appleton continues to lead the conversation about the importance of thoughtful and practical design in the family home, communicating with women, families, educators, collectors, and designers through a variety of mediums and platforms.
 Her work has been recognized in Architectural Digest, DAMNº Magazine, Elle Décor, Interior Design, The New York Times, New York Post, Vogue, The Wall Street Journal, and Wallpaper* Magazine, among others.

 She resides in Manhattan with her son, who continues to be her muse.